7 Ways to Improve Your Child's Early Writing

-There are several fun and exciting ways to improve your child's early stages of writing.
+There are many fun and exciting ways to improve your child's early stages of writing.
 Enthusiasm and praise go along way to encourage further eagerness to try, learn and experiment with early writing.
 Here are some methods that may provide a spark to kindle those beginning steps;

 - Don't forget the fun